First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

 Based on FONE, we further develop a multi-round distributed version of FONE which successively refines the estimator and does not impose any strict condition on the number of machines $L$.
-Theoretically, we show that for a smooth loss, when the number of rounds $K$ exceeds a constant threshold $K_0$, the obtained distributed FONE $\hat\tee_K$ achieves the optimal convergence rate.
+Theoretically, we show that for a smooth loss, when the number of rounds $K$ exceeds a constant threshold $K_0$, the obtained distributed FONE $\teedis$ achieves the optimal convergence rate.
 For a non-smooth loss, such as quantile regression, our convergence rate only depends on the sample size of one local machine with the largest sub-sample size.
 This condition is weaker than the case of DC-SGD since the bottleneck in the convergence of DC-SGD is the local machine with the smallest sub-sample size.
-Therefore, one can improve the performance of distributed FONE for non-smooth losses by gathering more samples on a specific local machine.
-This is not hard to implement in practice since it is easier to equip only one local machine with more memory and computation power.

-In summary, this paper studies the distributed estimation and inference based on stochastic subgradient information in the case of diverging $p$.
-To achieve this goal, we start from a simple DC-SGD and then propose our distributed FONE approach.
-Along the development of FONE, we identify a key problem of estimating $\S^{-1} \w$ and propose a computationally efficient estimator.
-We summarize our main contributions as follows: \begin{enumerate} \item We establish the theoretical properties of the DC-SGD in the case of diverging $p$.
-In particular, we first show that a consistent initial estimator is almost necessary to guarantee the consistency of the obtained solution from a standard mini-batch SGD (see Proposition \ref{prop:sgd1}).
-This is essentially different from the case that $p$ is fixed.
-Then, we establish the convergence rate of DC-SGD and characterize the restriction on the number of machines (see Theorem \ref{th_dc}).

-\item We develop a general First-Order Newton-type Estimator (FONE) for $\S^{-1} \w$, which is computationally efficient since it only utilizes the first-order information and is applicable to non-differentiable and/or non-strongly-convex losses (see Algorithm \ref{algo:fone}).
-We further extend FONE to the distributed setting (see Algorithm \ref{algo:distributed_FONE}).

-\item We provide the theoretical properties of the FONE for distributed estimation and inference problems.
-In particular, we establish the convergence rates of the distributed FONE for both smooth and non-smooth losses (see Theorems \ref{thm:d-fone} and \ref{thm:d-fone-non}).
-Second, we prove that the FONE provides a consistent estimator of the limiting variance for the purpose of inference (see Theorems \ref{thm:sinvw} and \ref{thm:sinvw-non}). \end{enumerate}